 - The Star Wolf team in Star Fox started as a generic "evil Star Fox" group, but in sequels, the team becomes more anti-heroic.
 The removal of the two "scum" characters Pigma (a traitor) and Andrew (nephew of the main villain in Star Fox 64) and the addition of a ladies' man named Panther (who falls in love with a character on the heroes team) gave them an opportunity to work with Star Fox.

-- Team Chaotix from Sonic the Hedgehog.
+- Team Chaotix.
 They'll do good, but they expect to be paid-handsomely.
 Vector at least has his better moments, such as finding a kid's lost toy for free.

 - Team Dark, consisting of Shadow, Rouge, and E-123 Omega, have been this ever since Sonic Heroes.
 They may help save the world, but mainly for their different reasons.
 Shadow only fights whoever gets in the way of his goals, Rouge is only interested in jewels, and Omega attacks whatever the former two point him at.

 - Shepard and his/her squadmates from the Mass Effect series, especially if Shepard is being played as a Renegade.
-The squad from Mass Effect 2 is the most clear cut example, as Shepard is joined by two members of a paramilitary terrorist organization, a vigilante, a Deadly Doctor, an assassin, a biotic convict, an asari Knight Templar, a geth platform, and more...
-Tali seems to be the only purely good teammate, and she makes it clear that she is there as a favor to Shepard only.
+The squad from Mass Effect 2 is the most clear cut example, as Shepard is joined by two members of a paramilitary terrorist organization, a vigilante, a Deadly Doctor, an assassin, a biotic convict, an asari Knight Templar, a Bounty Hunter, a Blood Knight, a professional sneak thief, and...
+Tali and Legion.

 - The Phantom Thieves of Hearts from Persona 5 are made up of delinquents and social outcasts who feel repressed in their daily lives and use their powers to correct the injustices of the world around them, regardless of the legality of their actions.